C00kie-/squirrel.lu/ARM_microcontroller_programming.md

-## ARM Microcontroller programming with OpenOCD and GDB
+## ARM Microcontroller debugging with OpenOCD and GDB

 This first tutorial covers the installation and configuration for OpenOCD on a debian based machine.